delgiudice1967219/ADM_HW5/README.md

 * [functions](functions/): Contains Python modules with reusable functions for each analysis task.
   * [flight_network.py](functions/flight_network.py) Module for graph-based analysis
   * [map_visualizer.py](functions/map_visualizer.py): Module for create an interactive map visualization using dash
-  * [partitioner.py](functions/partitioner.py): Module for create two partition of the original graph and visualize them on the USA map
+  * [partitioner.py](functions/partitioner.py): Module for create two partition of the original graph and visualize them on the
+  * [connected_components.py](functions/connected_components.py): Module to compute connected components within a graph
   * [AirlineRouteNetwork.py](functions/AirlineRouteNetwork.py): Module for analyzing flight networks with route planning and shortest path computations between airports
   * [Centrality_Graph.py](functions/Centrality_Graph.py): Module for compute and compare centrality measures for all nodes in the graph
   * [Network_Metrics.py](functions/Network_Metrics.py): Module for computing and analyzing various graph centrality metrics
+* [Communities](Communities/): Package with modules related to Community Detection.
 * [main.ipynb](main.ipynb): The main notebook presenting the tasks, solutions, and results.
 * [README.md](README.md): Project documentation.
 * LICENSE: License file for the project.